 Are Americorps Members paid an hourly wage?

-No. Americorps Volunteers receive a stipend of ~$1,300 per month
+No. Americorps Volunteers receive a monthly stipend.

 When was GCF founded and by who?

 GCF’s all time graduation rate averages 80% or higher.

 What is the Love Where You Live Youth Summit?

 The Love Where You Live Youth Summit is a day of reflection and action where Americorps Members, Alumni, and community allies come together to co-ideate and make a collective commitment to building the green city we want to see through service.